 Intertidal Inhabitants

-Since I was 8, I have always loved marine zoology (it felt like real-life pokemon except I couldn’t force crabs to fight each other).
-The most accessible ecosystem to me as a child was the intertidal – a unique and extreme habitat straddling the arid rocks and the salty depths.
-Since then, I have expanded my range to coastal dives.
+Since I was 8, I have always loved marine biology/zoology (finding something cool in a touch pool was like IRL pokemon, except I couldn’t force crabs to fight each other).
+The most accessible wild ecosystem to me as a child was the intertidal – a uniquely extreme habitat straddling the arid rocks and the salty depths.
+From the first Pachygrapsus crassipes that I painfully un-wedged from its hiding spot beneath the sponge-encrusted rocks, I never stopped exploring these contained, alien worlds.

 This almanac is a running list of interesting marine creatures I have personally seen/collected/studied.
 There is a bias towards invertebrates and animals local to the Pacific Northwest.
+I have also extended my finds to coastal dives.
 As a naturalist would, organisms are grouped by phylum.
 For a full public Google-Photos album of my photos, click here.

 Jump To: